MotusWTS/motus/inst/doc/upstream_api.md

 ### tags for ambiguities (ambigIDs, authToken) ###

        - ambigIDs; integer tag ambiguity IDs; this a vector of negative integers, each representing 2 to 6 tags for which detections are indistinguishable over some period of time; i.e. a detection of the given ambigID could represent any of the motus tagIDs.
 (6 is an implementation limit, not a conceptual one.)
        - authToken: authorization token returned by authenticate_user

+      e.g.
+      curl --data-url-encode json='{"ambigIDs":[-3,-4,-5],"authToken":"XXX"}' https://sgdata.motus.org/data/custom/tags_for_ambiguities

    - return a list with these vector items:
       - ambigID; negative integer tag ambiguity ID